 - You will be able to design communications related to a variety of audiences and purposes.

 You will take one humanities or social sciences health foundations course, one ethics course, and three electives that introduce you to various exciting topics related to social and cultural aspects of health and healthcare.
-Your sixth minor component is an integrative experience that allows you to immerse yourself in a seminar, internship, or research of your choice.
+Your sixth minor component is an integrative experience that allows you to deepen and reflect on your unique interests in the area of health and humanities a the ways in which your particular vantage point shapes your personal and professional journey.
+An integrative experience could involve a seminar, internship, independent study, or research experience that allows you to apply your prior learning in Health and Human Experience minor in a synthetizing, creative, or experiential way.

 See catalogue for all courses and clarifications